 Post-traumatic stress disorder (PTSD) is a disabling disorder that may develop following a traumatic event.
 Often, people with PTSD have persistent frightening thoughts and memories, may dream of the terrifying event and feel emotionally distant.
 An event that might precipitate PTSD may include actual or threatened death or serious injury or a threat to the physical integrity of oneself or others.
 Common symptoms of PTSD include the following:

 If you are experiencing PTSD symptoms, please visit with a counselor or physician as soon as possible.
-You can also complete a PTSD screening/quiz.

 Why do so many veterans of this war suffer from war zone stress reactions?

 The war in Iraq is known for close-quarters battle.
 As such, there are no safe places or front lines; soldiers are often unsure whether indigenous personnel are friend or foe.
 Troops almost never experience anything in Iraq without constant fear of loss of life.
 They never relax and adrenaline is constantly pushed through the body at alarming rates.
 Constant high levels of adrenaline create problems over time.